Embeda® (as a combination product containing Morphine, Naltrexone)¶

 swelling of the eyes, face, mouth, lips or throat

 Morphine may cause other side effects.
 Call your doctor if you have any unusual problems while you are taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( Web Site ) or by phone (1-800-332-1088).

 What should I know about STORAGE and DISPOSAL of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Flush any morphine extended-release tablets, extended-release capsules, and liquid that are outdated or no longer needed down the toilet so that others will not take them.
+You must immediately dispose of any medication that is outdated or no longer needed through a medicine take-back program.
+If you do not have a take-back program nearby or one that you can access promptly, flush any morphine extended-release tablets, extended-release capsules, and liquid that are outdated or no longer needed down the toilet so that others will not take them.
 Talk to your pharmacist about the proper disposal of your medication.

 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach.
 Web Site

 What should I do in case of OVERDOSE?